solsword/research_notes/posters/combined/poster.md

 # Colonialism and Games {.section}

-- Colonialism seeks to justify and valorize colonial domination, like the ongoing domination of Native Americans by the United States of America.
+- Colonialism seeks to both justify and valorize colonial domination, such as the ongoing domination of Native Americans by the United States of America.
-- Popular culture spreads colonialist beliefs.
+- Popular culture spreads colonialist beliefs.¹
-- Games can promote ideologies.¹
+- Games can promote ideologies.²
 - Besides their 2D art, text, and sound, games include rules, also known as "mechanics."
 - Rules themselves can communicate messages, including colonialist messages.